jeckman/wpbook-lite/README.txt

 == Changelog ==

+= 1.6.2 =
+* Somehow encoding on the main wpbook-lite.php file was UTF-8 with a BOM - this triggers extra characters of output on activation.

 = 1.6.1 =
 * Changes to the API changed format for timestamps, which through for a loop the logic for checking when comments are new.